Tongan DVD of Comedy Concert

-I called myself ‘Potolahi Productions’ as a way of giving my initial experiments in video in Tonga a little more credibility.
-The first production was a double dvd set featuring five skits of a Tinitini Concert in Falaleu, Vava’u in November 1999.
+The name ‘Potolahi Productions’ was a way to give my early experiments in video in Tonga a little more tongue in cheek and cultural credibility.
+The first production was a double dvd set featuring five skits of a Tinitini Concert in Falaleu, Vava’u that I had fortuitously filmed in November 1999.

 That DVD developed into a bigger documentary project on Tongan comedy.